lama7/btrbu/README.md

 These archives will share the same snapshot and backup destination, but obviously have different names qualified with a timestamp.

+For a full list of options and their explanations, `btrbu --help` is useful.

 Configuration Files
 -------------------